 I was very impressed with Vincent Dance Theatre, both the company and the performance.
 Not only did they engage with extremely sensitive topics with tenderness and subtlety, but they actively engaged with the audience on issues that are normally taboo or uncomfortable.
 While some of the scenes of Motherland should probably come with a trigger warning for allusions to sexual violence, I felt the performance was conducted with great sensitivity and self-awareness and is a very exciting new perspective on the construction of gender in society.
 I highly recommend it.

 Motherland is touring the UK until 24 November.
-Photos, taken by Hugo Glendinning, are used with permission.
+Photos, taken by Alistair Muir (feature) and Hugo Glendinning (in the text), are used with permission.

 Caitlin is studying for a masters in Gender Studies and is an active member of the Brighton Feminist Collective.
 When she’s not smashing the system she likes walking by the sea, writing poetry and playing with fire